 If the repair or replacement is performed in the FIRST YEAR from the date of invoice, TestEquity will also pay for the labor associated with the repair at the Purchaser's site, subject to TestEquity's prior approval.
 During the SECOND and THIRD YEAR of the warranty period, Purchaser will be responsible for the installation and cost of installation of replacement or repaired parts.
 Purchaser shall notify TestEquity in writing of any alleged defect within 10 days after its discovery within the warranty period.
 TestEquity reserves the right to satisfy the labor portion of this limited warranty either through its own service personnel or an authorized agent.
 In order to provide expeditious service, TestEquity reserves the right to satisfy its limited warranty obligation by sending replacement parts to be installed by the Purchaser if they can be installed easily without special tools or training.
-TestEquity when such return is feasible.
+TestEquity reserves the right to satisfy this limited warranty by requiring the Purchaser to return the Equipment to TestEquity when such return is feasible.